open-o11y/aws-o11y-good-practices/docs/recipes/servicemesh-monitoring-ampamg.md

 In this example, configure Amazon SNS as a notification channel.
 The SNS topic must be prefixed with grafana for notifications to be successfully published to the topic.

 Use the following command to create an SNS topic named grafana-notification and subscribe an email address.
+Make sure you specify the region and account id in the below command:

 ```
 aws sns create-topic --name grafana-notification

 aws sns subscribe --topic-arn arn:aws:sns:<region>:<account-id>:grafana-notification --protocol email --notification-endpoint <email-id>
 ```

 Add a new notification channel from the Grafana dashboard.
 Configure the new notification channel named grafana-notification.
 For Type, use AWS SNS from the drop down.
 For Topic, use the ARN of the SNS topic you just created.
 For Auth provider, choose AWS SDK Default.